hoytech/quadrable/README.md

     Head: master
     Root: 0x0000000000000000000000000000000000000000000000000000000000000000 (0)

 This is an important property of Quadrable: Identical trees have identical roots.
-"Path dependencies" such as the order records are inserted, or whether any deletions or modifications occurred along the way, do not affect the resulting root.
+"Path dependencies" such as the order in which records were inserted, or whether any deletions or modifications occurred along the way, do not affect the resulting roots.

 ### quadb head